Skip to content

 6. Keep incorporating the flour into the eggs until all the flour has been absorbed.

 7. Once the dough starts to form, bring it together with your palms and knead into a smooth yellow dough.
 This will take roughly 5 minutes.
-Note: If your dough is on the dry side you can add a little SLASH of water to bring it together.
+Note: If your dough is on the dry side, you can add a little splash of water to bring it together.

-9. After resting, remove the dough from the fridge and cut it into 4 equal pieces.
-Set aside and cover with a towel to stop it from drying out.
+9. After resting, remove the dough from the fridge and cut it into four equal pieces.
+Set it aside and cover it with a towel to stop it from drying out.

-10. Flour your work surface and rolling pin and roll 1 ball of dough at a time into a large thin sheet.
-I don't give dimensions for this part as it varies but my one note would be to get it as thin humanly possible.
+10. Flour your work surface and rolling pin, and roll 1 ball of dough at a time into a large, thin sheet.
+I don't give dimensions for this part as they vary, but my one note would be to get it as thin as humanly possible.
 Like paper-thin.

 11. Once the dough has been rolled out, fold it over itself several times.